 - 100 Rock Power Tracks From The ’70s, ’80s & ’90s by Various Artists

 A great way to document a music study is by using a listening guide.
-Grab this free Printable American History Music Listening Page to print for your children’s music studies.
+Grab this free Printable American History Music Study Listneing Page to print for your children’s music studies.

-Introducing music studies into your homeschool doesn’t have to be complicated.
-In fact it can be as simple as playing music while your children work.
+Introducing an American history music study into your homeschool doesn’t have to be complicated.
+In fact it can be as simple as having muisc playing while your children study their history lesson.